Muhammad-Kashi/SocialApp/README.md

 # SocialApp
-This is a social app project
+This is a social-app project